HistoricEngland/H.API/README.md

 ## License

 This project is licensed under the MIT License.
-See the

-LICENSE.txt

- file for details.
+For more information, see the [LICENSE](LICENSE) file.

 ## Contact